 Archives of American Art Journal: Submission Guidelines

-First published in 1960 as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of American art.
-Today it supports new approaches to and out-of-the-box thinking about primary sources.
+First published in 1960, as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of art in the United States.
+Today it showcases new approaches to and out-of-the-box thinking about primary sources.

 The Journal publishes two types of articles: